snacktavish/TreeToReads/README.md

 This tool relies on Dendropy, ART, and Seqgen.
 Please cite them (as well as this repo) in any published work using this simulation pipeline (appropriate citations below)

-McTavish E. J., Timme R, (2015) Tree To Reads. https://github.com/snacktavish/TreeToReads
+McTavish E. J., Timme R, (2015) Tree To Reads. https://github.com/snacktavish/TreeToReads  bioRxiv

 Huang W., Li L, Myers J. R., Marth G. T. (2012).
 ART: a next-generation sequencing read simulator, Bioinformatics 28 (4): 593-594